underscopeio/react-native-navigation/README.md

 [![Build Status](https://jenkins-oss.wixpress.com/buildStatus/icon?job=react-native-navigation-master)](https://jenkins-oss.wixpress.com/job/react-native-navigation-master/)
 [![Join us on Discord](https://img.shields.io/badge/discord-react--native--navigation-738bd7.svg?style=flat)](https://discord.gg/DhkZjq2)

+## v1.1.458 with the following additions:

+- Hide status bar when displaying modals on Android
+- Fix crash on iOS with RN048 [#2913](https://github.com/wix/react-native-navigation/issues/2913)
+- Hide status bar when displaying drawer on iOS [#754](https://github.com/wix/react-native-navigation/issues/754)

 ## Important

 Latest stable version is `1.1.x` and is published to npm under tag `latest`.
 It supports react-native >= 0.48.
 <br><br>We are currently redesigning and rewriting this project under branch `v2`.
 <br>As a result, new features and pull requests on the current stable version will take more time to process.